Diabetic nephropathy: Treatment

 The goals of treatment are to slow the progression of kidney damage and control related complications.
 Management of diabetic nephropathy currently centers over four main areas: Cardiovascular risk reduction, glycemic control, blood pressure control as well as inhibition of the RAAS system.

 Cardiovascular risk reduction: Patients with diabetes mellitus are at significantly increased risk of cardiovascular disease, which is also an independent risk factor for kidney failure.
 Therefore, it is important to aggressively manage cardiovascular risk factors in patients with diabetes mellitus and in particular those with diabetic nephropathy.
 The main components of managing cardiovascular disease is with tobacco cessation, lipid-lowering therapies (e.g., statins) as well as regular exercise and healthy eating.
 In patients with kidney disease, atorvastatin is preferred over other statins as it does not require dose-adjustment based on GFR.

 Glycemic control: Multiple studies have found a positive effect of improved glycemic control on clinical outcomes of patients with diabetic nephropathy.
 Intensive glycemic control also reduces the rate of other DM complications, such as retinopathy and neuropathy.
 Glycemic control is maintained mainly with insulin in patients with Type 1 DM and with hypoglycemic agents and/or insulin in patients with type 2 DM.
 Studies showed a decrease in microvascular complications of diabetic nephropathy with a target goal HbA1c concentration of 7%.
 Further reduction in the HbA1c did not correlate with better outcomes and is thus not recommended in most patients as it could increase the risk of hypoglycemic episodes.

 Blood pressure control: Multiple randomized clinical trials have demonstrated a benefit of decreasing systolic blood pressure to <140 mmHg in patients with diabetic nephropathy.
 High blood pressure is associated with accelerated development of microalbuminuria, over proteinuria and declining kidney function.
 Angiotensin-converting-enzyme inhibitors, as well as angiotensin II receptor blockers, are particularly helpful in patients with diabetes to lower blood pressure and slow the progression of nephropathy.
-More intensive blood pressure lower (125-130/<80) in patients with diabetic mellitus has been shown to decrease the risk of progression of diabetic nephropathy as well as other diabetic complications.
+More intensive blood pressure lowering (125-130/<80) in patients with diabetic mellitus has been shown to decrease the risk of progression of diabetic nephropathy as well as other diabetic complications.
 Some patients might require dual therapy to adequately control pressure, in which case calcium channel blockers or diuretics are a good second-line option.